ccmmf/workflows/phase_1a_single_site_almond/README.md

     - `sensitivity.results.<id>.<variable>.<years>.Rdata`: Results from the sensitivity simulations, extracted and set up for analysis.
     - `sensitivity.samples.<id>.Rdata`: The parameter values selected for the one-at-a-time sensitivity analysis, with each variable taken at its PFT median plus or minus the standard deviations specified in the settings XML.
 Note that these same values are also part of `samples.Rdata`.
   - `STATUS`: A plain text file containing start and end timestamps and statuses for each phase of the workflow.
+- `tools`: Scripts for occasional use that may or may not be part of every workflow run.
+At this writing it contains installation scripts for setting up Sipnet and PEcAn on an HPC cluster and for archiving run output; others may be added later.

 ## References